Smart #3 review

 The #3 rides smoothly over most lumps and bumps, with only a slight hint of choppiness at lower speeds.
 True, it's never as serenely smooth as an Enyaq, but comfort is roughly on a par with the more expensive Volvo EC40.

 The exception is the Brabus version, which gets stiffer suspension and wider 20in wheels to help it deal with all that extra power and improve agility.
-It certainly works because there are no traction issues and the body stays remarkably upright through corners, but the trade-off is a busy low speed ride that struggles to completely settle down – even at higher speeds.
+It certainly works because there are no traction issues and the body stays remarkably upright through corners.
+The trade-off is a busy low-speed ride that struggles to completely settle down, even at higher speeds.

-Refinement is a strong suit, too, with just a bit of road noise on the motorway and the occasional suspension thump at low speeds disturbing the peace for occupants inside.
+Refinement is a strong suit too, with just a bit of road noise on motorways and the occasional suspension thump at low speeds disturbing the peace for occupants inside.
 The #3 is certainly quieter than a Model Y, if not quite as peaceful as an Enyaq Coupé.

 In fact, our only real complaints concern the slowing down process.
 The regenerative braking system has two settings, the stronger of which can bring the car to a complete standstill when you lift off the accelerator pedal.
 However, it takes some getting used to because there’s a slight pause between you lifting off and the braking force kicking in, which can make for jerky progress.

-And while the brake pedal itself is well judged you're slowing down in town, you need to squeeze it surprisingly hard to slow down from faster speeds.
+And while the brake pedal itself is well-judged when you're slowing down in town, you need to squeeze it surprisingly hard to slow down from faster speeds.

 Driving overview